groundh0g/FannyPack/README.md

 FannyPack
 =========

-A texture packing "app" written in HTML &amp; JS.
-Inspired by @SebastianNette SebastianNette/PixiTexturePacker.
+A texture packing "app" written in HTML and JS.
+Inspired by the work of @CodeAndWeb and @SebastianNette.